javad-nemati/opennebula-automation/README.md

 ansible 2.10

-Create the template Download the ubuntu  22 for template configuration
+You need to download the Ubuntu 22 ISO and then create the template.

 inside of the util directory there are some files to help with: